mikhail-khalizev/XTSSharp/README.md

 XTSSharp is an implementation of XTS-AES 128/256 for .NET

-XTSSharp is copyright (c) 2010 Gareth Lennox (garethl@dwakn.com) All rights reserved.

-See license.txt for licensing information.

 ----------

 XTS-AES is a cipher meant to be used for encryption of block-level devices.
 It allows